nummyrice/nummyrice/README.md

 </div>

 ---
+### Hi there, I'm Nick 👋
 ### Thanks you for stopping by.

-- 😄 [Here](https://nummyrice.github.io/) are some projects I'm working on.
+😄 [Here](https://nummyrice.github.io/) are some projects I'm working on.
-- 🥁 Come jam with me.
-I play the drums.
+🥁 Come jam with me.
+I play drums.